 Who’s responsible for the fastest goal in Premier League history?
 What about the earliest left-footed strike?
 The fastest goal by a non-European?
 Who on the list has scored more than once in the opening minute of different matches?
-And which football club has a penchant for conceding quick goals?
+And which football club has a habit of conceding quick goals?
 Here are the fastest goals scored in the competition with the facts on what makes each unique.

 In 2019, Shane Long broke a record that had stood for nearly 19 years – the fastest Premier League goal in history.
-Just 7.69 seconds into the Tuesday evening Premier League clash between Watford and Southampton at Vicarage Road, the Irish international striker had the Saints 1-0 up.
-From the kick-off, Long charged down Craig Cathcart’s long ball forward, snatching the loose ball and dinking the on-rushing Ben Foster.
+Just 7.69 seconds into the Tuesday evening clash between Watford and Southampton at Vicarage Road, the then-Republic of Ireland international striker put Saints 1-0 up.
+From the kick-off, Long charged down Craig Cathcart’s hopeful ball forward, latching on to it and dinking over the on-rushing Ben Foster.

 Until recently, all goal times were rounded up to the nearest second, so there wasn’t a definitive list of the fastest goals in Premier League history.
 That changed in 2018.
 As the Premier League’s official data supplier, Opta used archive footage and video technology to measure the quickest strikes in the competition’s history to the nearest hundredth of a second.

 So here you have it; the definitive list of the 10 fastest goals in Premier League history.

 Watford vs Southampton, 23 April 2019, Vicarage Road